-The Neo Smartpen M1+ is one of the few products we tested with a round shape, like a normal pen.
-This makes it very easy to write with.
-Other than the pen shape, the M1+'s functionality is largely indistinguishable from the Neo N2 — and it costs less.
-They both turn on when you start writing or press power, and can be linked to the Neo Studio App to show your writing in real-time when connected or whenever they are paired after the fact.
-You can transcribe your writings into text one page at a time, edit your line strength and colors in the app, and record audio to sync with your notes.
+The Neo Smartpen M1+ also has a comfortable round shape like the Livescribe Symphony and non-smart pens.
+It's easy to write with, turns on when you start writing or press power, and can be linked to the Neo Studio App to show your writing in real-time, or you can upload it after the fact.
+You can transcribe handwriting into text by a page at a time, edit line strength and colors in the app, and record audio to sync with your notes.
 Scribblings are handily arranged by notebook (as well as Google Calendar or Outlook-synced planner) to easily distribute to your digital world.
 The app works in conjunction with this pen extremely well.

-The Rocketbook Smart Notebook and Pen is reusable in a way that really does save paper, unlike most of the options we tested.
+The Rocketbook Smart Notebook and Pen are reusable in a way that really does save paper, unlike most of the options we tested.
 It's a notebook/whiteboard mashup with sneaky tech features.
 Recording your notes, drawings, and charts is a three-step process — write, scan, and send.
-The pen is small, easy to grip, and feels like writing with a thin-tipped Sharpy on plastic.
-Its eraser works perfectly, and you can buy all sorts of pretty colors or just edit them in with the app.
-The app scans your pages by picking up the corners of the Rocketbook, cutting out any background.
-Then you can send pages to cloud storage or set up the shortcut symbols at the bottom of each page to do so automatically.
-You can also capture whiteboard notes by placing reusable stickers that Rocketbook calls Beacons in each corner.
+The pen is small, easy to grip, feels like writing with a thin-tipped Sharpy on plastic, and the eraser works perfectly.
+You can buy all sorts of pretty colors or just edit the colors later in the Rocketbook App.
+The app scans each page you want to save by more or less taking a photo but cuts out any background.
+From there you can send everything to cloud storage or set up the shortcut symbols at the bottom of each page to do so automatically.
+You can also capture whiteboard notes by placing reusable stickers called Beacons in each corner.